The Forecast Report

 3. In general, you will rub the tar remover on the spot where this material has stained and let it stay for a certain amount of time.

-5. Lastly, use another piece of cloth or a paper towel to remove any traces of tar.
+4. Use a spotless microfiber cloth or sponge to gently rub and clean the tar.
+Use another piece of cloth or a paper towel to remove any traces of tar.

 Considerations When Removing Tar Stains